jere357/jere357.github.io/attention.md

 ## [RCAN](https://arxiv.org/abs/1807.02758)
 Using channel attention in a superresolution network.

-But then ViTs came, people started tokenizing images and getting better results.
+After all this ViTs came, people started tokenizing images and getting better results.
 There is [HAT](https://arxiv.org/abs/2309.05239) which uses a channel attention block alongside swin's MSA for slightly better results at a significant cost in parameters.
+I will probably write about ViTs in a separate post